-For security reasons you may not leave Bali during the program, and may be restricted from certain areas of the island.
+For security reasons you may not leave Bali during the program and may be restricted from certain areas of the island.
 Current "no go" areas are the beachfront restaurant area of Jimbaran village, and the tourist towns of Kuta and Legian, north of Jimbaran.
-You should notify your homestay family and Academic Director of all travel plans.